Closed

 schema:

-$ref: '#/components/schemas/a'
+$ref: '#/definitions/InternalError'

 Bundled result

-swagger-cli bundle --outfile bundle.yaml --type yaml api.yaml && swagger-cli validate bundle.yaml
+I run swagger-cli bundle --outfile bundle.yaml --type yaml api.yaml && swagger-cli validate bundle.yaml

-and verify the output.bundle.yaml
+and verify the output. bundle.yaml

-is reported to be valid, that's cool.#/responses
+is reported to be valid, that's cool.

 section in the output from theshared.yaml#/responses